Skip to Content

 Monster-spotting on Loch Ness

-The lake is 22.5 miles long, a mile wide, 240 metres deep, and contains as much water as all lakes in England and Wales combined.
+The lake is 22.5 miles long, a mile wide, 240 metres deep, and contains as much water as all other lakes in England and Wales combined.
 So your chances of spotting Nessie aren’t brilliant, but a whisky-spiked hot chocolate on board the boat might help.

 There have been over 1000 sightings, going all the way back to Saint Columba in 565AD.
 Is it a giant eel, a swimming elephant, a tree trunk or a trick of the light – or just a clever marketing trick?
 Who knows, but a million visitors a year come to find out.